 The High Level Science Products (HLSPs) in this release are combined from individual 1-D calibrated spectra obtained with the COS and STIS instruments onboard HST.
 Products are made using both archival HST data and new HST observations obtained through the ULLYSES program.
 Data products are available from this website (HLSPs and contributing data), the MAST Data Discovery Portal (HLSPs and contributing data), or directly as a High-Level Science Product collection using the DOI (HLSPs only).

 This section describes the structure and format of most products that will be provided in the ULLYSES project.
-However, not all products will appear in the early releases (see This Data Release, below).
+However, not all products will appear in the early releases.